- About Us

 8. Budget and budget justification [on separate pages]

 Please use the budget format to show how much, to the nearest dollar, is requested.
-Direct expenses cannot exceed $6800.
+For quickest review, total expenses not to exceed $10,000.

 In a narrative budget justification, explain the following: How will the requested funds be used?
 What non-Sea Grant funds, if any, will be used to complete the project?
 Please itemize any cost-share.
 Why are the requested Sea Grant funds and non-Sea Grant funds needed to complete the project?
 Please detail the need for any supplies and services, travel, subcontracts, tuition, or any other items (Note: any items over $5,000 or international travel require special approval).